Odjeissi/aws-3tier-terraform/README.md

 The ACM module creates the SSL/TLS certificate for the application domain.

-The certificate ARN is passed to the Application Load Balancer so the HTTPS listener can terminate TLS connections.
+The certificate ARN is passed to the ALB HTTPS listener.

 ---